 4.02.
 Citation.
 This Ordinance shall be known as the “LLC Ordinance” and cited as the “LLC Ordinance.”

 4.03.
 Implementation and Administration.
-The Department of Commerce shall administer the provisions of this Ordinance.
+The Department of Commerce shall administer the provisions of this Ordinance, utilizing the Commerce Commission, as needed, as a forum relating to regulatory drafting and/or administrative hearing body.

 4.04.
 Rules.
 The Commission shall adopt regulations consistent with this Ordinance pertaining to the filing of documents under this Ordinance.
 Such regulations shall be approved and adopted by the Tribal Council consistent with Tribal law.

 4.05.
 Delegation.
-Any powers reserved for the Tribe under this Ordinance, apart from the power to waive sovereign immunity, may be delegated to an authorized designee by the Tribal Council.
+Any powers reserved for the Tribe under this Ordinance relating to the creation, dissolution, and/or management of an LLC formed under this ordinance, apart from the power to waive sovereign immunity, may be delegated to an authorized designee by the Tribal Council.

 4.06.
 Reservation of Power.
 The Tribal Council has the power to amend, repeal or modify this Ordinance and any implementing regulations.
 Such amendments, repeals or modifications shall be of prospective application only and shall not apply retroactively to any LLC previously organized pursuant to this Ordinance or any implementing regulations.